 \subsection{Results}

 We set $x(0)=[0,\dots,0]$, $x^f=[2.2,3,0,0,0]$, and $t_f=5~\textrm{s}$, and we set up four obstacles.
 We discretize \eqref{eq_LSDEmeanFinal} using a forward Euler scheme with $N=41$ discretization nodes, set $\Delta_0=100$, set $\Delta_{k+1}=0.99\Delta_k$ at each SCP iteration, and use IPOPT to solve each convexified problem.
 We check convergence of SCP by verifying that $\int^{t_f}_0 \| u_{k+1}-u_k \|^2(s) + \| u_{k}-u_{k-1} \|^2(s) \; \mathrm{d}s \leq 10^{-3}$.
-We also check that the left-hand side of \eqref{eq_trustRegion} goes to zero through iterations, so that the difference between subsequent state trajectories tends to zero.
-Since $\Delta_{k+1}<\Delta_k$, for $k \in \mathbb{N}$, this guarantees the validity of \eqref{eq_trustRegion}, and that the assumptions of Theorem \ref{theo_main} are satisfied.
 Although our method is initialized with an unfeasible straight-line initial trajectory, SCP converges in $10$ iterations, with a trajectory avoiding the obstacles in expectation.
-Indeed, after evaluating $10^4$ sample paths of the system, only $6.14\%$ of the trajectories intersect with obstacles.
-We release our implementation at \url{https://github.com/StanfordASL/stochasticSCP} and visualize our results in Figure \ref{fig:results}.
+Indeed, after evaluating $10^4$ sample paths of the system, only $6.14\%$ of the trajectories intersect with obstacles. \firstRev{We also verify that $p^0_k\neq 0$ at every SCP iteration, and at convergence, so that $(\mathfrak{p},p^0) \neq 0$.
+Thus, Theorems \ref{theo_main} and \ref{theo_main2} apply and the solution generated by SCP is an extremal for OCP.
+We visualize our results in Figure \ref{fig:results} and release our implementation at \url{https://github.com/StanfordASL/stochasticSCP}}.